Feature request #3284

 I have added the ability to wrap labels based on a character, check on the advanced tab on the label dialog.
 Max length isn't done yet but it shouldn't be too hard to add.

-#14 Updated by Alister Hood about 6 years ago
+#14 Updated by Alister Hood over 7 years ago

 While I can see the benefits of doing it the same way as other software, the mapserver way isn't particularly intuitive.
 Especially things like this: